 Why we need another table tennis ranking system?
-Why don’t you just use the ITTF ratings?
+Why don’t you just use the ITTF ranking system?

 Because the current ITTF World Ranking has many flaws.
 It’s not correct!

-If you want to search for the World Table Tennis Ranking for November 2018, here you are.
+If you want to search for the latest world table tennis ranking, here you are.

 Men’s World Table Tennis Ranking